The Frugal Girls

 • I keep the lids in hot water until I’m ready to use them.
 So once the jars are filled with peach butter, I put the hot lids on them and place them in a hot water bath.
 I make sure the jars are covered by an inch or two of boiling water, and and let them cook for 15 minutes.

-• Next, you’ll lift the jars out of the boiling water, preferably with one of these nifty gadgets, and let them cool overnight so the jars aren’t touching.
+• Next, you’ll lift the jars out of the boiling water, preferably with a nifty jar lifter, and let them cool overnight so the jars aren’t touching.
 You can make sure they sealed correctly by pressing your fingers on the lid.
 If it doesn’t pop up and down, you’re golden!

 • Now, if you’re giving your jars away as gifts, you can place a sticker on the front, or loosen the lid and put some pretty fabric underneath.
 If you’re keeping them for yourself, get ready to bake some homemade biscuits and eat up!
 Or if you’re like my son, you’ll eat right out of the jar with a spoon. 🙂 Enjoy!

-Even more yummy ideas can be found below…
+Even more delicious ideas can be found below…

 Try this magical Slow Cooker Pumpkin Butter as a spread for your morning toast or english muffin, as a dip for your apple slices, or as a topping for your oatmeal!